 There are also free tours offered by National Parks Service Rangers who share stories about Governors Island’s past and present, highlighting its role in America’s immigration story as well as its role during both World Wars I & II.

-Statue of Liberty view from Governors Island
+View of Statue of Liberty from Governor’s Island

 Governors Island offers a great vantage point for the Statue of Liberty and is a wonderful place to spend a day away from the city.